 What Does a Corn Look Like?

+A corn typically appears as a small, hard, and round bump on the skin.
+It’s often surrounded by inflamed skin and can be painful when pressed.
 Corns can be mistaken for calluses or warts due to their similar appearance.
 However, unlike calluses, corns have a hard center and are often painful when pressure is applied.

 Home Remedies for Corn Removal

 Some of the most effective home remedies include soaking your feet in warm water, using a pumice stone to gently file the corn, and applying over-the-counter corn pads.
-Here’s a step-by-step guide:

 - Soak your feet in warm water for about 15 minutes to soften the corn.